Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - Specify trigger type e-g http, which means that the function will triger when an http request is received
         - You can also click get URL to get the link that you can paste in the browser to run the function
 - Azure functions can be useful because they can allow you to compartmalize the code based on individual functional components of the app.
 For example for an E-comerse app you can create individual Azure functions for adding a product, processing orders, displaying orders and emailing orders etc
+- It also offers you the benifit of having an application in one programing service (e-g Node.JS) and Azure function in another e-g powershell